-- 1. Complete the preinstallation tasks for a normal installation. - Log in as an Administrator user or the user that installed the software. - 3.
+- 1. Complete the preinstallation tasks for a normal installation. - 2.
+Log in as an Administrator user or the user that installed the software. - 3.
 To start the installer in silent or response file mode, enter a command similar to the following: - For Oracle Database:

 '''

-C:\> directory_path\setup.exe [-silent] [-noconfig] \
+C:\> directory_path\setup.bat [-silent] [-noconfig] \

--responseFile response_filename
+-responseFile response filename

 '''